Sonnet 215

 No simple matter to unyoke a heart,

-And so to leave a shackled soul to roam;
+Yet there to leave a shackled soul to roam;

 Though I, in pleasured moment play my part,

-Yet there condemn my conscience to a tomb.
+And so condemn my conscience to a tomb.

-A life so precious must spring forth from love,
+A life so precious must spring forth from love—

 © Loubert S Suddaby.
 All Rights Reserved.